Enryun/Common_SwiftUI/README.md

 <img src="https://github.com/user-attachments/assets/aa098c14-1738-4c18-b706-50d8754b920c" width="220">

-Parameters:
-- `progress`: A binding to a `CGFloat` that represents the current progress (from 0.0 to 1.0).
-- `lineWidth`: The thickness of the progress bar's line.
-- `color`: The color of the bar's tint.
-- `colors`: An array of `Color` to create a gradient for the progress bar (used when more than one color is desired).
-- `backgroundColor`: The color of the bar's background.

-You can use either a single color or a gradient of colors for the progress bar.

 Size:
 - Frame Size: Adjust the view's frame size with `.frame(width:height:)` modifier to fit various UI spaces.